The DiskCover System

-The Third Hand
+The Clinician's Third Hand

-The stethoscope diaphragm carries the same volume and diversity of pathogens as the Hand1
+The Stethoscope Diaphragm carries the same volume and diversity of pathogens as the Hand1

-study: 489 sample surfaces
+Study: 489 sample surfaces

 Conclusion: Stethoscope contamination is “substantial after a single physical examination and comparable to contamination” of the physician’s hand.

-CLINICIANS RARELY CLEAN THEIR STETHOSCOPES
+CLINICANS RARELY CLEAN THEIR STETHOSCOPES

-Less than 4% of stethoscopes are cleaned between patients per CDC guidelines3
+Less than 4% of stethoscopes are cleaned between patients per CDC guidelines 3

 STETHOSCOPE COMPLIANCE